IceHe/lib/java/cmd/java.md

 - Enables **verbose diagnostic output from the JVM by printing a message to the console every time a method is compiled.**
     - This lets you see which methods actually get compiled.
-    - By default, this option is disabled and diagnostic output isn’t printed.
+    - By default, this option is disabled and diagnostic output isn't printed.
 - You can also log compilation activity to a file by using the `-XX:+LogCompilation` option.

 _`-XX:+PrintInlining`_

 - _Enables **printing of inlining decisions.**_
-    - _This let’s you see which methods are getting inlined._
+    - _This let's you see which methods are getting inlined._
-- _By default, this option is disabled and inlining information isn’t printed._
+- _By default, this option is disabled and inlining information isn't printed._
     - _The `-XX:+PrintInlining` option has to be used together with the `-XX:+UnlockDiagnosticVMOptions` option that unlocks diagnostic JVM options._

 `-XX:ReservedCodeCacheSize=size`